mrkchoe/interactive-volcano-plot/README.md

 - **Node:** `npx serve .` then open the URL shown.
 - **PHP:** `php -S localhost:8080`

 Do not open `index.html` as a file (e.g. `file:///...`); the D3 import will fail.
+Serving over HTTP is also required for the UniProt tooltip (CORS).

 ## Deploy to GitHub Pages

+1. Push the repo to GitHub.
 2. **Settings → Pages** → Source: **Deploy from a branch**.
 3. Branch: **main** (or your default), folder: **/ (root)**.
 4. Save.
-The site will be at `https://mrkchoe.github.io/interactive-volcano-plot/`.
+The site will be at `https://<username>.github.io/interactive-volcano-plot/`.

 ## Performance